ismarjiw/Mind-Meter/README.md

   - [OpenWeather](https://openweathermap.org/api)
   - [Spotify](https://developer.spotify.com/dashboard/)
   - [Google](https://console.cloud.google.com/)
+  - In addition, set the redirect for Spotify in developer tools for your app to http://localhost:5001/redirect and for Google, http://localhost:5001/callback
 5. **Store your OpenWeather, Spotify, and Google API key**
   - Create a file called "secrets.sh" in the app directory.
 Add the code below to the file and replace the text in the quotation marks:
     ```